needs/teerank-rework/README.md

 SQLite.
 While good, this technologies are arguably not the best tools in the box for making a ranking website.

-This project instead relies on Python, Redis and Flask.
+This project instead relies on Python, Flask and Dgraph.
 Performance is not really a concern so Python is a good language of choice, as it improves developement speed and is accessible to more people.
-Redis is handy because it provides a way to sort our players directly while SQLite doesn't.
+Dgraph is handy because its easier to use than SQLite.

 Finally, the old teerank frontend was a C program compiled into a CGI which then was plugged into Nginx.
 It worked, but it was difficult to setup.
 We